ChenSun-Phys/high_z_candles/README.md

-# cosmo_axions
+# Cosmo-Axions-Q
 A Bayesian Python code to fit the axion-photon parameter space to cosmological data.
+We add quasars as high redshift standardizable candles.

 Written by Manuel A. Buen-Abad and Chen Sun, 2020, 2022